tj800x/Ollama-mcp/OLLAMA_MCP_CLINE.md

   ],
   "temperature": 0.7,
   "timeout": 120000,
-  "think": false // Set to true for models that support it }
+  "think": false, // Set to true for models that support it "num_predict": 50 // Optional: Set the max number of tokens }
 ```